-The problem with Siri on HomePod is that it's not been given license to fly – some essentials are missing such as support for internet radio apart from Apple's own Beats 1 and there's little doubt that Siri lags behind the flexibility of Google Assistant and the bulletproof though Amazon-focused Alexa.
+The problem with Siri on HomePod is that it's not been given license to fly – some essentials are missing, such as support for internet radio apart from Apple's own Music 1 and there's little doubt that Siri lags behind the flexibility of Google Assistant and the bulletproof though Amazon-focused Alexa.

 Wireless Qi charging

 Apple's AirPower never made it but why couldn't HomePod 2 have wireless charging on the top?
 Now that would be very handy.

 You can already stereo pair HomePods, of course, but what if you could combine one with a couple of HomePod minis and a subwoofer and you could sync it all up into a system to go with your Apple TV?
 Now there's a thing.

 Here's everything we've heard so far regarding new HomePods.